sindresorhus/sindresorhus.github.com/_apps/pure-paste.md

 Before: `https://foo.com?utm_content=buffercf3b2&utm_source=snapchat.com`\
 After: `https://foo.com`

+<a id="tracking-parameters-not-removed"></a>
+#### Tracking parameters are not removed

+First, make sure the setting to remove tracking parameters is enabled.

+Tracking parameters are not removed if the “Automatically Clear Formatting” preference is disabled or you did not manually trigger format clearing.

+The app contains a list of tracking parameters to remove, but there may be site-specific tracking parameters it doesn't know about.
+If you encounter any tracking parameters not being removed, [let me know](https://sindresorhus.com/feedback/?product=Pure%20Paste&referrer=Website-FAQ) and I'll add support for them.

 #### Can you add a setting to preserve bold and italic?

 In short, no. To preserve bold and italic, the app has to preserve the font too, and by preserving the font, it has to set a font name and size.
 This means the text will not match the destination formatting.
 Instead, for example, in Word, you can copy with formatting and select “Paste and Match Formatting”, which correctly preserves bold and italic while clearing color and sizes.